A note on cubic fourfolds containing several planes: Introduction

-\end{corollary} If the two planes are disjoint, it is known that the two associated K3 surfaces are isomorphic, see \cite[§3, App.]{voisintorelli}.
-In the other two cases, we show that the associated K3 surfaces are not isomorphic. \begin{theorem}[Thm.\ \ref{thm:notiso}] If $X$ is a very general cubic fourfold containing two non-disjoint planes $P_1, P_2 \subset X$, then the associated K3 surfaces $S_{P_1}$ and $S_{P_2}$ are not isomorphic. \end{theorem} In fact, the associated K3 surfaces are not even derived equivalent and thus the Brauer classes $\alpha_{P_1}$ and $\alpha_{P_2}$ are not trivial, see Corollary \ref{cor:notderivedeq}.
+\end{theorem} If the two planes are disjoint, it is known that the two associated K3 surfaces are isomorphic, see \cite[§3, App.]{voisintorelli}.
+In the other two cases, we show that the associated K3 surfaces are not isomorphic. \begin{theorem}[Thm.\ \ref{thm:notiso} and Thm.\ \ref{thm:notiso2}] Let $X$ be a cubic fourfold containing two non-disjoint planes $P_1, P_2 \subset X$, and assume that $X$ is very general with this property.
+Then the associated K3 surfaces $S_{P_1}$ and $S_{P_2}$ are not isomorphic. \end{theorem} This yields a negative answer to a question posed in \cite[Quest.\ 5.1]{kkmquestion}\footnote{Thanks to Ziqi Liu for the reference.}.
+In fact, the associated K3 surfaces admit no non-trivial Fourier--Mukai partners and are thus not even derived equivalent.